victorrentea/kata-trivia-java/readme.md

 ## The Task
 Your job is to refactor GameBetter.java, continuously running GameTest to make sure you don't break anything.

+⚠️ Try to avoid over-engineering: Keep It Short and Simple (💋KISS Principle)

 **Do not touch Game.java** unless to fix a bug.